spekulatius/PHPScraper/websites/examples/scrape-feeds.md

 # Scrape Feeds

-PHPScraper can identify and process feeds for you.
+PHPScraper can identify and process feeds (RSS feeds, sitemaps, etc.) for you.
 The following feed-specific features are implemented:

 [[toc]]

 ## Identify RSS Feed URLs

-You can identify any RSS feeds defined in the markup of the current page using `rssUrls`:
+Websites can define RSS feeds in the head section of their markup.
+PHPScraper allows to identify the RSS feeds of the current page using `rssUrls`:

 ```php
 $web = new \spekulatius\phpscraper;